Louise McIlroy: Career

 Her postgraduate work took her throughout Europe where she further specialised in gynaecology and obstetrics, becoming a Licentiate of Midwifery in Ireland in 1901.
 Her first position was as a house surgeon at the Samaritan Hospital For Women in Glasgow in 1900, followed by Gynaecological Surgeon at the Victoria Infirmary in Glasgow from 1906 to 1910.
 She continued her studies, gaining a DSc from the University of Glasgow in 1910.
 In 1911 she took up the position of First Assistant to Professor J. M. Munro Kerr, who held the Muirhead Chair of Obstetrics and Gynaecology at the university.

 At the outbreak of the First World War she and other women medical graduates offered their services to the government.
 They were declined as "the battlefield .. [was] no place for women".
 They decided to set up the Scottish Women's Hospital for Foreign Service.
 She commanded the Girton and Newnham unit of the hospital at Domaine de Chanteloup, Sainte-Savine, near Troyes, France before being posted to Serbia and, three years later, Salonika.

 During her time in Salonika she established a nurses training school for Serbian girls and oversaw the establishment of the only orthopaedic centre in the Eastern Army.
 She finished her war service as a surgeon at a Royal Army Medical Corps hospital in Constantinople.

 In 1921, she was appointed to the Royal Free Hospital in London as consultant in obstetrics and gynaecology.
 She was the first woman Professor of Obstetrics and Gynaecology at the London School of Medicine for Women, becoming the first woman to be appointed a medical professor in the United Kingdom.
+Her salary was £2000 per annum.